cloudfoundry/bosh-bootloader/docs/getting-started-gcp.md

 # Getting Started: GCP

+This guide is a walkthrough for deploying a BOSH director with `bbl` on GCP.
+Upon completion, you will have the following:

+1. A BOSH director
+1. A jumpbox
+1. A set of randomly generated BOSH director credentials
+1. A generated keypair allowing you to SSH into the BOSH director and any instances BOSH deploys
+1. A copy of the manifest the BOSH director was deployed with
+1. A basic cloud config

 ## Create a Service Account

 In order for `bbl` to interact with GCP, a service account must be created.